Ar'Darius Washington: Professional career

+Baltimore Ravens

 2021–2023

 Washington signed with the Baltimore Ravens as an undrafted free agent on May 13, 2021.
 On November 27, 2021, Washington suffered a season-ending foot injury and was placed on injured reserve.

 On August 30, 2022, Washington was waived by the Ravens and signed to the practice squad the next day.
 On December 11, in Week 14 of the 2022 NFL season against the Pittsburgh Steelers, Washington made his first two solo tackles.
 He was signed to the active roster on January 14, 2023.

 Washington was placed on injured reserve on September 19, 2023, after suffering a chest injury in Week 2 against the Cincinnati Bengals.
 He was activated off IR on January 10, 2024.

 2024

 Washington started the 2024 season mainly on special teams, but his role on defense quickly increased after the poor play of Eddie Jackson and Marcus Williams caused the Ravens to have one of the worst passing defenses in the NFL to start the season.
 Washington was given the starting role for Week 8's game against the Cleveland Browns; the move ended up upgrading the safety position so significantly that he was given the starting job for the rest of the season.
 Both Williams and Jackson were benched with the latter being subsequently waived and the former being inactive for the final five games of the season.
 In Week 9, Washington recorded his first career interception off of Bo Nix in a 41–10 blowout win over the Denver Broncos.
 He recorded his second career interception in the waning moment of the Ravens' Week 15 35–14 rout of the New York Giants.
-The following week against the Pittsburgh Steelers, Washington forced a fumble by Russell Wilson, which was recovered Kyle Van Noy.
+The following week against the Pittsburgh Steelers, Washington forced a fumble by Russell Wilson, which was recovered by Kyle Van Noy.
 The turnover, which came early in the second quarter of a 7–7 tie game with the Steelers driving into the redzone, proved to be crucial as it swung the momentum back to Ravens in what would be a 34–17 win.
 He finished the season with career-highs in essentially every category.

 2025

 On April 21, 2025, Washington re-signed with the Ravens.
-On May 13, Washington reportedly tore his Achilles tendon, prematurely ending his 2025 season.
+On May 13, Washington reportedly tore his Achilles tendon, which resulted in him missing most of the 2025 season.
+He was activated on December 14, ahead of the team's Week 15 matchup against the Cincinnati Bengals.

+New York Giants

+On March 12, 2026, Washington signed a one-year, $3 million contract with the New York Giants.